Alexturner2000/Network-Engineering-Vault/Untitled.md

 # Flux
 Tags: [[Physics]]

 In Latin, flux means "flow".
-Its used as a descriptor of an effect that appears to trav
+Its used as a descriptor of an effect that appears to travel or pass through a surface or substance.
+It has many such applications to mathematics and physics